postscript-medical/marketing-site/src/privacy-policy.md

 The data controller for our websites, products and services is PostScript Medical Ltd of 18 The Broadway East Lane, Wembley, Middlesex, England, HA9 8JU.

-You can contact us by email at [insert email address] in relation to any of the rights described in this privacy policy, or if you have any questions regarding this privacy policy.
+You can contact us by email at [admin@postscriptmedical.com](mailto:admin@postscriptmedical.com) in relation to any of the rights described in this privacy policy, or if you have any questions regarding this privacy policy.